 The Royal Aero Club (‘RAeC’) began issuing Aviators’ Certificates [‘ticket‘ or ‘brevet‘] in 1910, recognised by the Fédération Aéronautique Internationale (‘FAI’) of which it was a founder member in 1905.

 The RAeC is still the UK representative on the FAI the world air sports federation, albeit pilot licences and ratings have been issued by the Civil Aviation Authority since 1972.

 History has come full circle with the successful nomination by the RAeC to the FAI for the award of the Phoenix Diploma for the replica Waterbird.

 An illustration of the above requirements can be seen in the documents of Donald Macaskie.
 Macaskie’s log book of civilian flying includes details of his tests accomplished at Windermere 4-22 September 1915, whilst flying Waterhen, the successor to Waterbird.
-The extract from his Aviator’s Certificate opposite, issued on 24 September 1915 No. 1788, carries the endorsement of Hydro-aeroplane, meaning he was only licensed to alight on water.
+The extract from his Aviator’s Certificate below, issued on 24 September 1915 No. 1788, carries at top left the diagonal handwritten endorsement of Hydro-aeroplane, meaning he was only licensed to alight on water.
 He transferred to the Royal Flying Corps and so would need to re-take his tests on land.
 He did so at RFC Dover aerodrome, as part of his RFC pilot training.
 By this stage of World War One, the military were conducting flying tests as well as the RAeC.
-The summary in his log book of military flying opposite shows that on 22 February 1916 he was awarded what he called a ‘Super Ticket’, as it qualified him for both water and land.
-On 20 July 1916, he was shot down over France.
+The summary in his log book of military flying below shows that on 22 February 1916 he was awarded what he called a ‘Super Ticket’, as it converted his Certificate so as to qualify him for both water and land.

 ‘Waterbird provided the vital springboard to establishing a twin centre of technical innovation and flying expertise.’ – Navy Wings